Skip to main content

 They both end the same way if you do nothing, but the process is very different.
 Foreclosure is a court-supervised proceeding used mainly in British Columbia, Alberta, and several other provinces: the lender petitions the court, obtains an order nisi, and the court sets a redemption period before any sale or transfer of title.
 Power of sale is the contractual, notice-driven route used mainly in Ontario — no court order is required to start it, so it tends to move faster.

 Why does this matter to you?
 Because the path you're on dictates the clock and the legal steps.
 Foreclosure's court process usually buys you a defined redemption window; power of sale runs on statutory notice periods.
 The rescue toolkit — refinance, bridge, or private payout — is the same either way.
 What changes is the deadline you're racing.
 Tell us which notice you've received and your province, and we'll map the exact timeline.
-As we tell Ontario clients: it's intimidating, but it's reversible if you act quickly.
+For the full picture, see our guide on how foreclosure works in Canada, province by province, or the Ontario power-of-sale page.

 What is the redemption period and why does acting early cost less?